updated

 By continuing you agree to our Terms and Privacy Policy.

-ANZ’s chief executive Nuno Matos said the results showed his plan to transform the bank by 2030 was on track.
+Mr Matos claimed his plan to transform the bank by 2030 was on track.

-“Our productivity program aimed at removing duplication and simplifying the bank is well underway, delivering a significant reduction in expenses while growing revenue,” Mr Matos said
+“Our productivity program aimed at removing duplication and simplifying the bank is well under way, delivering a significant reduction in expenses while growing revenue,” he said.

 “Looking ahead, we continue to be fully engaged in executing our ANZ 2030 strategy.
 This is the beginning of our five-year journey to become the best bank for customers and shareholders in Australia and New Zealand.”